BryanNsoh/academic-claim-analyzer/batch_processor_guide.md

 ## YAML Structure

 Your YAML file should contain:
-1. Global configuration for processing parameters
+1. Global configuration for processing parameters.
-2. One or more requests with their associated criteria and schemas
+2. One or more requests with their associated criteria and schemas.

 ### 1. Global Configuration

 ```yaml
 config:
   processing: